Are DWI Charges the Same for Adults and Minors?

 - Helping with administrative proceedings that affect your driver’s license

 - Defending your interests in a criminal DWI or DUI case

-Trust a DWI Lawyer in Galveston County for Legal Help
+Trust Our Galveston County DWI Lawyer for Legal Help

 It is helpful to review this summary of Texas DUI and DWI laws that apply to underage motorists, but the information should also convince you that retaining skilled legal representation is crucial.

 For more information about defense strategies, deferred adjudication, and related concepts, please contact Galveston County DWI Lawyer Mark Diaz.
 You can set up a free consultation with a drunk driving attorney in Galveston by calling (409) 515-6170.
 We advocate on behalf of clients in Galveston County and Greater Houston, and we look forward to working with you.